grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

 1. **Edit** the email Contact point.
 1. **Enter an email address** in the Addresses field.
 1. **Click Save** contact point.
-1. Switch back to the other tab to **continue creating the Alert rule**.
+1. Switch back to the previous tab to **continue creating the Alert rule**.

 ## Add Annotations

-In this section, we can Link a dashboard and panel to our Alert.
+To provide more context on the alert, you can link a dashboard and panel to our Alert.
 For that, click **Link Dashboard and panel** button.

 Linking an alert rule to a panel adds an annotation to the panel when the status of your alert rulechanges.
 If you don’t have a panel already, and since this is optional, you can skip this step for now and link it after you have finished configuring the alert rule.